Seqi/firebase-zsh/README.md

-# Zsh-firebase :fire:
+# firebase-zsh :fire:

-Zsh-firebase is a configurable plugin for Zsh to display the current working project or project alias when in a Firebase project directory or subdirectory.
+firebase-zsh is a configurable plugin for Zsh to display the current working project or project alias when in a Firebase project directory or subdirectory.
 Never push to production accidentally again!

 ![](https://i.imgur.com/9jjJ9Az.jpg)